dereksonderegger/444/docs/22_Strings.md

 ## Exercises

 1. For the following regular expression, explain in words what it matches on.
 Then add test strings to demonstrate that it in fact does match on the pattern you claim it does.
-Make sure that your test set of strings has several examples that match as well as several that do not. *If you copy the Rmarkdown code for these exercises directly from my source pages, make sure to remove the `eval=FALSE` from the R-chunk headers.* a)
+Make sure that your test set of strings has several examples that match as well as several that do not. *If you copy the Rmarkdown code for these exercises directly from my source pages, make sure to remove the `eval=FALSE` from the R-chunk headers.*
+    a) This regular expression matches:  *Insert your answer here...*

         ```r
-        # This regular expression matches:  Insert your answer here...
         strings <- c()
         data.frame( string = strings ) %>%
           mutate( result = str_detect(string, 'a') )
         ```
-    b)
+    b) This regular expression matches:  *Insert your answer here...*

         ```r
         # This regular expression matches:  Insert your answer here...